Skip to content

 The goal is to identify one station where this could matter — then validate with your approved parts and criteria.

-Build the pilot plan
+Build the deployment plan

 This is an example workflow for semiconductor & advanced packagingteams — a hypothesis, not a claim about any specific company's process.